-1) Measurement Process of Fair Value of Financial Instruments

-Accounting policies and disclosure of the consolidated company include the assets and liabilities financial or non-financial measured by fair value.
-The consolidated company is to build an inner control system concerning fair value measurement.
-Wherein it includes an evaluation team to be responsible for reviewing all the assessments of fair value (including a Level 3 fair value), and this team will directly report to the CFO.
+1) Measurement Process of Fair Value of Financial Instruments reviewing all the assessments of fair value (including a Level 3 fair value), and this team will directly report to the CFO.
 The evaluation team will review the material inputs non-observable and adjust them periodically.
 If an input used for measuring fair value comes from the 3rd party information (such as a broker or pricing service institution), the team shall assess the evidence of this input provided and supported by the 3rd party, in order to ensure that this evaluation and the hierarchy classification of its fair value comply with IFRS.